danchoi/soywiki/README.markdown

     sudo gem install soywiki

-If you ever want to uninstall soywiki from your system, execute this command:
+If you ever want to uninstall SoyWiki from your system, execute this command:

     gem uninstall soywiki

-... and all traces of soywiki will removed.
+... and all traces of SoyWiki will removed.

-## Starting soywiki
+## Starting SoyWiki

-Once you've created the configuration file and (optionally) the contacts file, you can start soywiki with
+Once you've created the configuration file and (optionally) the contacts file, you can start SoyWiki with

     soywiki

-## Using soywiki
+## Using SoyWiki

 You can use `<C-j>` or `,j` from either split window to show the next message.
 You can use `<C-k>` or `,k` to show the previous message.